scottdware/junos-ruby-scripts/README.md

 - highline
 - colorize

+If you are running this script on Windows, then you will need to install the following gem:

+- win32console

 This can be done by issuing `gem install <gem>` on the cli.

 ### Script list & overview